Rotunda Hospital: George's Lane

+New Gardens (Parnell Square)

-The hospital moved to its current premises in 1757, designed by Richard Cassels, where it became known as "The New Lying-In Hospital".
-The Church of Ireland Chapel was opened in 1762.
+The foundation stone of the new hospital was laid on 24 May 1751 on the site of the New Gardens on current day Parnell Square.
+The hospital moved into the building in 1757, designed by Richard Cassels, where it became known as "The New Lying-In Hospital".
+The Church of Ireland chapel was opened in 1762.
 Open to the public, it provided a healthy income to the hospital annually, Dr. Mosse successfully encouraging wealthy Protestant Dubliners to attend service there.

 Records indicate that around 1781, "when the hospital was imperfectly ventilated, every sixth child died within nine days after birth, of convulsive disease; and that after means of thorough ventilation had been adopted, the mortality of infants, within the same, in five succeeding years, was reduced to one in twenty".
 This issue was not limited to the Lying-In-Hospital.
 In that era, ventilation improvement was a general issue in patient care, along with other issues of sanitation and hygiene, and the conditions in which surgeons such as Robert Liston in Britain and elsewhere, had to operate.
 Florence Nightingale famously worked on the design of safe and healthy hospitals.

 The first caesarean section in Ireland was undertaken at the hospital in 1889.

-Rotunda
+Rotunda and Assembly Rooms

 The eponymous Rotunda, designed by James Ensor, was completed just in time for a reception hosted by James FitzGerald, Marquess of Kildare in October 1767.

-The extensive Rotunda Rooms, designed by Richard Johnston and built adjacent to the rotunda, were completed in 1791.
-By the early 19th century the hospital had become known as the Rotunda Hospital, after its most prominent architectural feature.
-The Rotunda became a theatre, where the Irish Volunteers' first public meeting was held in 1913, and later housed the Ambassador Cinema.
+A frieze, blocking course and cornice were added to the original plain appearance in 1787.
+By the early 19th century the hospital had become colloquially known as the Rotunda Hospital, after this prominent architectural feature.
+The Rotunda became a theatre, where the Irish Volunteers' first public meeting was held in 1913, and later housed the Ambassador Theatre.

+The extensive Rotunda Assembly Rooms, designed by Richard Johnston between 1784-86 and built adjacent to the Rotunda on Cavendish Row, were completed in 1791.
+The idea for the initial design was said to come from Frederick Trench, likely with some later modifications by James Gandon.
 The Rotunda Rooms now house the Gate Theatre.

 Architecture

 Patrick Wyse Jackson, curator of the Geological Museum in Trinity College, assessed the building in 1993 as part of his book "The Building Stones of Dublin: A Walking Guide" with the following remarks:

-"The walls of the current building dating from 1757 are faced with Leinster granite and Kilgobbin granite...
+The walls of the current building dating from 1757 are faced with Leinster granite and Kilgobbin granite...
 The former building was executed in Portland stone and Leinster granite, to which a sculptured frieze of ox heads and other panels were added.
-These are interesting as they are made of Coade stone, a fashionable artificial stone used widely in the late 1700s."
-The Rotunda or "round room", and the buildings now occupied by the Gate Theatre were later additions.
+These are interesting as they are made of Coade stone, a fashionable artificial stone used widely in the late 1700s.